-Anthony J. Venables

-Recent decades have seen momentous changes in the economic geography of the world.
+Author's address: A.J.
+Venables Dept of Economics LSE Houghton Street London WC2A 2AE, UK a.j.venables@lse.ac.uk http://econ.lse.ac.uk/staff/ajv Recent decades have seen momentous changes in the economic geography of the world.
 Political transitions and economic liberalization have brought formerly closed countries into the world economy.
-In Richard Freeman's phrase, this has amounted to a "doubling of the world labor force."
-The collapse of communism in the Soviet bloc brings 260 million workers into the world labor force; the opening up of China adds a further 760 million; and Indian liberalization adds 440 million.
-At the same time, technological change has continued to reduce the cost of interactions within and between countries.
+In Richard Freeman's phrase, this has amounted to a 'doubling of the world labor force'.
+The collapse of communism in the Soviet bloc brings 260 million workers into the world labor force; the opening up of China adds a further 760 million, and Indian liberalization 440 million.
+At the same time technological change has continued to reduce the cost of interactions within and between countries.
 Any product that can be digitized can now be shipped at (almost) zero cost.
-Airfreight accounts for a third of U.S. imports by value, and 25 percent of African exports are now airfreighted.
-For the United States, the value of time saved by airfreight and containerization has been estimated as some 12 percent to 13 percent of the value of goods shipped (Hummels, 2000).
+Airfreight accounts for a third of US imports by value, and 25% of African exports are now airfreighted.
+For the US, the value of time saved by airfreight and containerization has been estimated as some 12-13% of the value of goods shipped (Hummels 2000).

-Some of these changes-falling trade and communications costs-have been going on for centuries, although interrupted by periods of increasing tariffs and closure of economies.
+Some of these changes - falling trade and communications costs - have been going on for centuries, although interrupted by periods of increasing tariffs and closure of economies.
 Some have possibly come to an end.
 Technical change in shipping is no longer faster than technical change in goods shipped, so freight rates relative to shipment value are no longer falling.
-Transporting goods is oil- and security-intensive, two inputs with costs that are likely to increase in coming years.
+Transporting goods is oil and security intensive, two inputs the costs of which are likely to increase in coming years.
 Digital transmission costs can fall no lower than zero, although no doubt the quality and range of electronic communication will continue to improve.
 Accompanying technological innovation has been business innovation.
-Multinational firms have expanded rapidly, with foreign direct investment (FDI) growing at approximately twice the rate of world trade, which itself has grown at twice the rate of world income.
+Multinational firms have expanded rapidly, with foreign direct investment growing at approximately twice the rate of world trade, which itself has grown at twice the rate of world income.
 New forms of trade have emerged with the growth of outsourcing and production networks.

 Accompanying these changes in spatial interactions have been changes in the location of activity.
-The historical record is illustrated in Chart 1, based on Maddison (2001), and giving shares of world gross domestic product (GDP) accruing to different regions.
-Although highly aggregate, the figure indicates four phases: the initial dominance of Asia, followed by the rapid growth of Europe during and after the Industrial Revolution, then the subsequent rise of North America, and now the resurgence of Asia, accelerating during recent decades.
-Part of the change is because of population, but the much larger part is because of changes in per capita income-the "great divergence," which saw the ratio of per capita incomes of the richest to poorest nations increased from around 8:1 in 1870 to more than 50:1 in 2000.
+The historical record is illustrated in figure 1, based on Maddison (2001), and giving shares of world GDP accruing to different regions.
+Although highly aggregate, the figure indicates four phases.
+The initial dominance of Asia, followed by the rapid growth of Europe during and after the industrial revolution.
+Then the subsequent rise of North America, and now the resurgence of Asia, accelerating during recent decades.
+Part of the change is due to population, but much the larger part is due to changes in per capita income - the 'great divergence', which saw the ratio of per capita incomes of the richest to poorest nations increased from around 8:1 in 1870 to more than 50:1 in 2000.

-Economic geography has changed at all spatial scales-not just the aggregate regions of Chart 1, but also within regions and countries.
-The most important of these subnational changes is urbanization.
-A majority of human beings are now urbanized, and China alone expects to see a doubling of its urban population to nearly 1 billion people by 2030.
+Economic geography has changed at all spatial scales - not just the aggregate regions of figure 1, but also within regions and countries.
+The most important of these subnational changes is urbanisation.
+A majority of human beings are now urbanised, and China alone expects to see a doubling of its urban population to nearly 1 billion people by 2030.
 Population movements are not just rural to urban.
 They are often associated also with movement to booming coastal regions, and people leaving lagging regions in the interior or more remote areas of countries.